Background, the Greer team, what they did

 In 2013, the University of Melbourne acquired the Germaine Greer Archive (at an estimated cost of $3 million, including cataloguing, processing, digitisation and curation).
 The archive has been collected and conserved by Germaine Greer.
 In mid-2014 the University Archivist, Dr Katrina Dean, went to Professor Greer’s house in Essex, England, to pack the collection up.
 This took three weeks.
 The enormous collection was housed in 150 drawers in dozens of black or wood veneer filing cabinets in either Greer’s office on the first floor of a garage conversion or in an outbuilding described as “the hutch”.

-The University of Melbourne is investing significant resources into cataloguing and preserving the Germaine Greer Archive.
-We are working on physical conservation of fragile paper and born-digital material and making sure the archive’s contents can be discovered by researchers here and around the world.
+The University of Melbourne has invested significant resources into cataloguing and preserving the Germaine Greer Archive.
+We worked on physical conservation of fragile paper and born-digital material and have ensured the archive’s contents can be discovered by researchers here and around the world.
 Phase 1 of the Greer Archive project ran from March 2016-March 2017.
 Phase II ended in March 2018.
 By then, the entire archive had been catalogued.
 The team comprised:

 Dr Rachel Buchanan

-Between October 2015 and March 2018, Dr Rachel Buchanan is curator, Germaine Greer Archive, at the University of Melbourne Archives.
+Between October 2015 and March 2018, Dr Rachel Buchanan was curator, Germaine Greer Archive, at the University of Melbourne Archives.
 She is the author of Stop Press: the last days of newspapers (Scribe, 2013) and The Parihaka Album: Lest We Forget (Huia, 2010).
 In 2013-14, Rachel was a creative fellow at the State Library of Victoria.
-She has published many scholarly and literary essays on the politics and poetics of archives.

 Ms Sarah Brown

 Sarah Brown is an archivist and librarian and she worked with the Greer Archive from mid-2016 until the end of 2017.
 She has worked for the trade union movement, universities, most recently as RMIT University Archivist, and on many collections of personal papers.
-Sarah catalogued the archives of Dr Greer’s major published works.
+Sarah catalogued the archives of Dr Greer’s major published works and many other series.
 Sarah holds a Masters of Library and Information Science.

 Mr Lachlan Glanville

 Between March 2016 and March 2018, Lachlan Glanville was Assistant Archivist on the Germaine Greer Archive.
 He has worked at the National Library of Australia in the pictures and manuscripts branch and as assistant archivist at RMIT University, and holds a Masters of Information Technology in Library and Information Science.

 Ms Kate Hodgetts

 Kate Hodgetts is an artist and archivist and she worked on the Greer archive from mid-2016 until March 2018..
 Working with Germaine Greer’s archive she has spent many hours listening to and creating time coded summaries for the audio series.
-Recently Kate has moved on to the photographic series, housing and cataloguing the hundreds of images in that collection.
+Kate also catalogued the photographic series, housing and cataloguing the hundreds of images in that collection and the home movies.
 Kate has a Masters of Cultural Material Conservation (UoM 2013) and a Bachelor of Fine Arts, Honours (VCA 2007).

 Dr Millie Weber

 - University Archivist, Dr Katrina Dean, managed Phase I of the Greer Archive project, including a review of the Archives access management framework and guidelines and leading work on the digital media series.
-Katrina’s successor, former deputy archivist Sue Fairbanks, will be the project manager of Phase II of the Greer Archive project (March 2017-March 2018).
+Katrina’s successor, former deputy archivist Sue Fairbanks was project manager of Phase II of the Greer Archive project (March 2017-March 2018).

 - Audio visual archivist Emma Hyde managed the preservation and inventory of the audio, video and film records.